When it comes to scripted comedy series, Netflix has risen to the top of the streaming services.

-Updated on January 7: Every month, Netflix makes major changes to its lineup, removing certain series and adding others.
+Updated in March 2021: Every month, Netflix makes major changes to its lineup, removing certain series and adding others.
 We will go in every month and update this article to let you know which shows are no longer streaming from our original lists and what replacements you could check out instead.

 Kim’s Convenience just dropped every episode from Season 5 onto Netflix, giving comedy fans a chance to see all five seasons of the hit Canadian series.